soundshed/soundshed-app/README.md

     - Run build and deploy files

 ### Architecture
 The app is built using TypeScript.
 For the electron version, electron/node is the host process, talking to the electron renderer and back again (the standard electron way of working).
-For the web app version bluetooth is Web Bluetooth (BLE) instead of the bluetooth RFCOMM used by the electron version.
+Both web and electron versions now use Web Bluetooth (BLE).

 The UI is React (TypeScript variant) with bootstrap for UI css.
 The Pullstate library is use for app state management and a couple of view model classes exist to centralise common points of interaction with APIs, the devices and state.

-In the electron version, communication with the device works by connection/handling serial bluetooth comms events in the main process (electron/node), this then sends an IPC message to the renderer which has listeners in the appViewModel, these then pass relevant data to the react UI.
-Actions in the UI invoke appViewModel methods which in turn fire IPC messages back to the main process in order to perform bluetooth actions.

 Original template is loosely based on https://www.sitepen.com/blog/getting-started-with-electron-typescript-react-and-webpack